it-xtech-dev/vue2-daterange-picker/README.md

 # Vue date range picker

-It's a fork of picker vue2-daterange-picker (https://github.com/Innologica/vue2-daterange-picker) with moment.js dependency has been replace with lightweight dayjs.js.
+It's a fork of vue2-daterange-picker (https://github.com/Innologica/vue2-daterange-picker) with moment.js dependency replaced with lightweight dayjs.js.
 Also picker behavior and apperance has been modified a bit.

 ## Installation